-- 1.Choose Draw > Line from the main menu.
+1. Choose Draw > Line from the main menu.

-- 2. Specify the start point.
+2.Specify the start point.

-- 3.Complete the first line segment by specifying the endpoint.
+3.Complete the first line segment by specifying the endpoint.

-- 4. Press Enter to complete the command.

 To start a new line at the endpoint of the last line drawn, start the Line command again and press Enter directly at the "Specify first point:" prompt.